pnp/blog/content/cli-for-microsoft-365/cli-for-microsoft-365-v8-1/index.md

 ### More entra multitenant commands

-We continue to invest in the entra multitenant commands by extending this area with three new commands that will allow you to creates and remove multitenant organization or update its properties.
+We continue to invest in the Entra multitenant commands by extending this area with three new commands that will allow you to creates and remove multitenant organization or update its properties.

-To create a new multitenant organization with display name only, run the following:
+To create a new multitenant organization with a display name only, run the following:

 ```sh
 m365 entra multitenant add --displayName 'Contoso organization'